 9. When in doubt, leave it out

-Less is more when it comes to delivering an effective presentation.
+Less is more when it comes to delivering a successful presentation.
 Keep it short and simple so you don’t lose your audience or bury your message.
 Try to keep your presentation under half an hour.
 If you must give a longer talk, divide it into distinct sections.

 Ask yourself, “Will this information improve my presentation?”
 If not, leave it out.
 Then ask, “What is the key take-home message I want the audience to come away with?”
 This should be your focus.

 Simplify all aspects of your presentation.
-Use short, understandable words, and stay away from big blocks of text and confusing jargon.
+Successful presentations use short, understandable words, and stay away from big blocks of text and confusing jargon.
 Again, if you determine that you do need to provide more information based on your audience’s reaction, do so verbally.

 When honing your presentation skills, keep in mind these top tips for how to make a presentation a success.
 They might just be the difference between a memorable presentation and a complete snoozefest.
 Remember to tell a story, have a conversation, and engage with your audience through visuals, questions, and sleek presentation design.
 Prezi equips you with the smart layouts, zoom functionality, and visual storytelling tools you need to create successful presentations time and time again.